 “Survivors of trafficking are the most resilient people I know.
 It’s an incredible process to watch our University community come together to develop a program that will help empower survivors to change the trajectory of their lives,” says Jessica Kim.
 “We get to watch them move from survivor to thriver.”

-The program is facilitated by Survivor Advocates partnering with the Kinesiology and Integrated Wellness Master's programs at PLNU to design the new curriculum.
+The program is facilitated by Survivor Advocates partnering with the Kinesiology and Integrative Wellness Master's programs at PLNU to design the new curriculum.
 Based on a holistic health model and various evidence-based techniques, the Flourish Academy will give survivors the opportunity to gain important life skills as they build new futures free from exploitation.

 1. Develop healthy coping skills and habits of daily living unique to each participant